Jocelyn Blore

 Bowling Green State University

 Bowling Green State University (BGSU) in Bowling Green offers several on-campus forensic science programs out of its Center for the Future of Forensic Science, including a bachelor of science (BS) or master of science (MS) in forensic science.
-The BS program allows students to choose from three specializations in forensic DNA analysis, forensic drug analysis, or forensic examination (including trace evidence and latent prints).
-Notably, the bachelor’s degree is accredited by the Forensic Science Educational Programs Accreditation Commission (FEPAC).
+The BS program allows students to choose from three specializations: forensic DNA analysis, forensic drug analysis, or forensic examination (including trace evidence and latent prints).
+Notably, both the bachelor’s and master’s degrees are accredited by the Forensic Science Educational Programs Accreditation Commission (FEPAC).

 The MS program prepares forensic scientists for leadership roles in laboratories and law enforcement settings.
 The school also offers professional training programs for working professionals in forensic science and crime scene investigation.
 Finally, the BGSU campus is home to an Ohio Bureau of Criminal Investigation (BCI) crime laboratory and investigation facility.